Back

 How do you avoid the mistakes that kill OFM agencies?

-What commission should you apply to models?
+What commission should you charge models?

 How long before an OFM agency becomes profitable?